learn more about a 9/80 work schedule

 Improves work-life balance

-Having one extra day off can be huge for some employees.
-They have more personal time for themselves and longer weekends with their family.
-With flexible time for activities outside of work, employees can return refreshed and more productive.
+One extra day off can make a big difference for employees.
+It gives them more personal time and longer weekends with family.
+With more flexibility for activities outside of work, they can come back refreshed and more productive.

 One weekday for personal matters